gokulkrishnan2005/PROMPT-ENGINEERING/README.md

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+## Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
-Experiment:

 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.
 2. Focusing on Generative AI architectures. (like transformers).
 3. Generative AI applications.
 4. Generative AI impact of scaling in LLMs.

-# Algorithm: Step 1: Define Scope and Objectives
+## Algorithm: Step 1: Define Scope and Objectives
-1.1 Identify the goal of the report (e.g., educational, research, tech overview) 1.2 Set the target audience level (e.g., students, professionals) 1.3 Draft a list of core topics to cover
+1.1 Identify the goal of the report (e.g., educational, research, tech overview) 1.2 Set the target audience level (e.g., students, professionals)

+1.3 Draft a list of core topics to cover
 Step 2: Create Report Skeleton/Structure
 2.1 Title Page